 WebGL for scientific and medical apps

 It's a progressing technology, it's used now to create 3D web-based games, interactive 3D showcase, and simulations.
-It's also used in medicine and we have covered the usage of WebGL in medical applications like Web-based DICOM apps like Med3Web, & Anatomy apps.
+It's also used in medicine, and we have covered the usage of WebGL in medical applications like Web-based DICOM apps like Med3Web, & Anatomy apps.

-Advantages of WebGL
+Benefits of WebGL

 - Runs directly from the web browser

 - Works out of the box does not require plugins, browser extensions, or additional software

 WebGL technology has been used to power several 3D molecules, protein, & DNA/ RNA rendering.
 In this article, we will cover the open-source projects that aim for researchers and developers.